pivotal/docs-tap/tap-gui/plugins/about.hbs.md

 ## External Plug-ins

-External plug-ins are plug-ins that are not validated and not pre-integrated into Tanzu Developer Portal.
-External plug-ins allows users to integrate any external plug-in and require a user to write a custom wrapper for their external plug-in.
+External plug-ins (also referred to as custom plug-ins) are plug-ins that are not included in the Tanzu Developer Portal configurator.
+These are generally plug-ins which are published to npmjs.org or a similar npm registry alternative.
+If a user would like to integrate with an external plug-in that is not already validated, the user will be required to write a custom wrapper in order to integrate it with Tanzu Developer Portal.